WyattCast44/laravel-schema/readme.md

 # Laravel Schema

-This is a simple package to generate schemas of your database tables.
+This is a simple package to generate schema files for your database tables.

-The problem that this package attempts to solve is: when developing a laravel application and you want to check the fields in your table, it can be hard to determine what fields are actually in the table at the current state, for example you may have several migrations that add or remove columns.
-This package will wait to all migrations have ran and then generate a schema based on the current state of the database.

 For an example, the standard `users` table in a new laravel application will generate a file named `users.schema.json` that contains the contents below.